Brighton and Hove – St Bartholomew, Ann Street

 He [Wagner] was very appreciative of simplicity and the dignity gained by height.
 He told me he greatly admired the vast reredoses he had seen in Spain, the windows high up, lots of elbow room and thick walls.
 He would sooner have a few feet more of height than all the little mouldings and marble pillars in the world.
 Economy dictated brick; let one therefore design for brick.

 Wagner’s mind was, however, not closed and he was willing to discuss matters with Scott and others such as Somers Clarke.
 Scott’s first design, according to de Jersey Clere, was lower with simple internal buttresses.
 Only later did he design the arches and recesses.
-Somers Clarke stated that Scott initially intended to link them by an ambulatory, but then Wagner wanted to increase the height of the walls by 10ft.
-In his letter to Building News, Scott says the foundations were strong enough to allow this, providing the ambulatory was omitted.
-The change must have been at an early stage, as there is no sign of blocked openings in the recesses, although it must be said that the recesses seem too shallow for more than the smallest of openings to have been contemplated.
+Somers Clarke stated that Scott initially intended to link these by an ambulatory, an arrangement that recalls J L Pearson‘s St Augustine, Kilburn which was then under construction and was also influenced by Albi.
+However, Wagner then decided he wanted to increase the height of the walls by 10ft and, as explained in his letter to Building News, Scott concluded the foundations were strong enough for this, providing the ambulatory openings were omitted.
+The change must have been at an early stage, as there is no sign of blocked openings, although it must be said that the recesses seem too shallow for more than the smallest of openings to have been contemplated.

 Another question is the form of the ‘east’ end.
 This is a vast blank wall, the lower part of which is concealed by later fittings, but all authorities agree the church was intended to be longer, with some kind of chancel, which de Jersey Clere believed that Scott wanted to be apsidal.
 Somers Clarke supports this, but elsewhere states that Wagner wanted a square east end to allow for a great Spanish-style reredos.
 No later than c1881, Sawyer (III p1) speaks of planned transepts, which seem improbable.
 More certainly, in 1897 H Wilson was asked to develop the church including new fittings (see below), since it was at that time still largely bare.
 Although by this date Wilson was primarily a designer of fittings rather than an architect, he proposed to extend the church by inserting three arches in the east wall, opening into a Lady Chapel, probably of three further bays though a surviving drawing of 1898 in the RIBA Collection (M Richardson, p17) is not ideally clear.
 The three eastern arches were placed above a baldacchino, which was very similar to the one built.
 Echoing the existing church, the Lady Chapel was to have had a flat east wall on which there would have been a colossal and brightly coloured representation of the madonna.
 It is not known whether this would have been painted or made of mosaics.
 The result would have been remarkable, especially if another feature of the plan had been realised.
 This called for baroque transparente above the arches, though these are not visible on the drawing (1 p9).
 Teresa Sladen (in Victorian Society: Churches 1870-1914, p96) suggests that as with his fittings (see below), Wilson was inspired by Byzantine examples, though the style of architecture was hardly the same nor is the general plan.
 She bases her argument on the separation of congregation and clergy that the plan would have entailed.